stuartpittaway/diyBMSv4Code/README.md

 If you are looking for version 3 of this project take a look here https://github.com/stuartpittaway/diyBMS

+THIS REPOSITORY IS FOR THE ESP8266 BASED CONTROLLER BOARD (ORIGINAL/LEGACY)

+The newest ESP32 based code can be found here https://github.com/stuartpittaway/diyBMSv4ESP32

 # Support the project

 If you find the BMS useful, please consider buying me a beer, check out [Patreon](https://www.patreon.com/StuartP) for more information.

-You can also send beer tokens via Paypal - [paypal.me/stuart2222](https://www.paypal.com/paypalme/my/profile)
+You can also send beer tokens via Paypal - [paypal.me/stuart2222](https://paypal.me/stuart2222)

 Any donations go towards the on going development and prototype costs of the project.